Banana Breakfast Cookies

 The recipe calls for rolled oats, but you’re more than welcome to use quick oats.
 Though using quick oats may require a slight tweak to amount of banana or protein powder if the cookie dough is too moist.

-If you use a different protein and end up with a dry or tough breakfast cookie, adding a bit more banana or even a tablespoon of butter/oil should take care of it.
+The final texture should be a semi chewy cookie.
+If you use a different protein and end up with a dry or overly tough breakfast cookie, adding a bit more banana or even a tablespoon of butter/oil should take care of it.

 Liquid Ingredients: Banana and Egg